 Provide Clinical Oversight to Ensure Delivery of High Quality Public Health Program Services

-· Provide technical assistance to sub-recipient organizations in client-centered contraceptive care (including natural family planning methods), quality improvement/assurance efforts, and integration of primary and reproductive health care, and community-based services.
+- Provide technical assistance to sub-recipient organizations in patient-centered contraceptive care (including natural family planning methods), quality improvement/assurance efforts, and integration of primary and reproductive health care, and community-based services.

 Manage Program Operations, Stakeholder Relations, and Goal Attainment

-· Assist with preparation for funder program reviews and site visits, and preparation of proposals and reports (annual, interim, and progress).
+- Assist with preparation for funder program reviews and site visits/audits, and preparation of proposals and reports (annual, interim, and progress).

-· Develop, draft, and modify clinical policies, technical assistance, and service implementation protocols for family planning and other healthcare programs in the AccessMatters portfolio of services.
+- Develop and modify clinical policies for family planning and other healthcare programs in the AccessMatters portfolio of services.

-· Provide staffing support to the Provider Committee Meetings to add value to providers and enhance the network benefit.
+- Provide staffing support to the Clinical Network Provider Meetings to add value to providers and enhance the network benefit.

 Advance the Mission of AccessMatters and Fulfill Organizational Duties